 For example, I was recently headed to upstate New York to visit a friend.
 They had given me directions to their house, but I figured it would be safer for me to let Martin know where we needed to go and let him talk me through it rather than rely on having to look down at a piece of paper while trying to focus on the road.
 My friend told me the trip would take no more than an hour and a half.
 Martin sent me on a path that took just over two.
 Maybe he wanted to see some of the prettier side roads?
 I arrived at my friend’s house in a huff and announced that I would be calling the dealer to find out if I could replace Martin with a new GPS system.
 I had visions of Daniel Craig’s voice leading me on the fastest route to wherever I wanted to go.

 Another reality of becoming a dog trainer is the typical range of monetary compensation that you can expect.
-Most dog trainers, even the best, don’t live in fancy apartments or houses and many have a full-time job outside of their animal related career.
+Most dog trainers, even the best, don’t live in fancy apartments or houses and many have a full-time job outside of their animal-related career.
 Dog training is something they make time for during evenings and weekends.
-This allows them to maintain a stable income and in some cases health benefits (something many full-time dog trainers do not have).
+This allows them to maintain a stable income and in some cases health benefits.
 Of course, this means they work many hours a week, juggling two professions.
 Most aspire for training to eventually be their sole, full-time career.
-But, for most, it takes many years to build a reputation and practice that can sustain them.
+But, for most, it takes many years to build a reputation and dog training practice that can sustain them.
 I spent two years apprenticing without pay and another two after that building my own practice while working numerous other jobs.

-Some of the people who have written to me over the years have become part of my training team at my school in New York City.
-For them and myself, the path of our careers has been a long one that includes years spent apprenticing, reading, attending seminars and workshops and time spent hoping for the day when our professional life could be all dogs and their people, all the time.
+Some of the people who have written to me over the years have become part of my dog training team at my dog training school in New York City.
+For them and myself, the path of building our professional dog training careers has been a long one that includes years spent apprenticing and attending seminars and workshops.
+The goal being for our professional life to be all dogs and their people, all the time.
 To follow are some of the steps we took to get here:

-Join as many group classes as you can afford with as many instructors as possible.
+Join as many group classes as you can afford with as many experienced, professional dog training instructors as possible.
 This way you get a sense of various teaching styles.
 Most importantly, it provides an opportunity to develop great hands on skills with your own dog.

 Attend Seminars and Workshops: There are loads of one day, weekend, and week long seminars offered throughout the year.
-Many of these can be found by going to: www.APDT.com, www.DogSeminarsDirectory.com, www.DogsofCourse.com, and www.PuppyWorks.com.
 Some of my best memories from the beginning of my career are the times spent at these sorts of events.
-In particular, I remember a John Rogerson seminar in California where the first day of the four day workshop was spent with him splitting us into groups and giving us problems to solve and tasks to accomplish.
+In particular, I remember a wonderful week long workshop in California where we split into groups to solve problems and puzzles and to teach the dog assigned to our group specific tasks relted to service dog work.
 I suspect we would have learned a lot is we had been given the same challenges to do on our own.
 But, we learned a lot more than I had expected about group dynamics (great for people interested in teaching group classes) and how our behavior affects others.
-And to think it is all on tape somewhere.

 Volunteering at a local shelter or rescue group is a great way to be around dogs of a variety of sizes, ages, and temperaments.
 But, a word of caution: Do not apply to volunteer with the sole intent of adding to your experience.
 This is an endeavor that requires a serious commitment of time and energy for the main purpose of helping these groups care for the animals.
 Some, or much, of what you may be asked to do may be removed from being hands on with the animals (such as cleaning, envelope stuffing, assisting at adoption events, and answering phones).
 Regardless, it is a good thing to do all around.